-Fig. 7.9 Filled contours of a data set gridded using a biharmonic spline interpolation.
+Fig. 7.9 Contour plot of a data set gridded using a biharmonic spline interpolation.
 No control points are available in the upper left corner.
-The spline interpolation then beyond the area with control points using gradients at the map edges causing unrealistic z estimates at the grid points.
+The spline interpolation then extrapolates beyond the area with control points using gradients at the map edges causing unrealistic z estimates at the grid points.